Green Party Leader Mike Schreiner not ruling out Liberal leadership bid

 But a group of Liberals including former cabinet ministers Deb Matthews and Liz Sandals released a letter Sunday urging Schreiner to join the party and run for the leadership.

-Schreiner released a response saying he is going to take time to think about their arguments.
+Schreiner released a response this evening saying he is going to take time to think about their arguments.

 He says he has no ambition to lead any party other than the Greens, but first wants to get thoughts from his Guelph constituents, his family, friends and colleagues.